ziligy/simpleChat_llama2_mac_silicon/README.md

 You should see:
 *Running on local URL:  http://127.0.0.1:7861*

-cmd + click on the link to start the UI in your browser
+cmd + click on the link to start the Chat UI in your browser

 ## Instructions for optionally ingesting your own dataset